 Enter grace.
 The undeserved favour of God.
 When you know you are in deep trouble (sometimes of your own making) and cannot help yourself and then someone picks you up and says you are going to be all right, and not just all right, but fabulously so.

-I’ve been a missionary kid all my life and that’s “worse” than being a pastor’s kid.
+I’ve been a missionary kid all my life and that’s “worse” than being a pastor’s kid in the sense that you belong everywhere and nowhere.
 So yes, like the Apostle Paul, I know what’s up when it comes to God and Christianity.
 But people, I’m telling you, I had been missing it all along until I stumbled on what the grace of God actually means.
 It blows my mind.
 It doesn’t have to take a bucket load of fails and spills to bring you here.
 You don’t have to try at life anymore because everything you are not, Jesus is for you.

 You are allowed to be relentlessly optimistic.
 And lost hope?
 By the grace of God, you can find it again.
 You don’t have to accept the world’s “new normal”.
-But accept God’s “new normal.”
+But accept God’s normal.

 I write for you today so that you know that the life we live, we live by faith of the Son of God who loved us and gave Himself for us.
 And even though we are flawed, He doesn’t see it.